 How you plan your finances in retirement may be just as important as the process of saving for retirement.
 Here are some key considerations.

-You’ve spent a lifetime planning for your retirement goals, contributing to your 401(k) and perhaps investing additional assets in IRAs and other accounts.
+You’ve spent a lifetime planning for your retirement goals, contributing to your 401(k) and perhaps investing additional assets in an individual retirement account (IRA) and other accounts.
 Now, you’re finally on the verge of retiring.
 However, you may be surprised to find that retirement planning doesn’t stop once you retire.

-You can apply for benefits at age 62, but the benefit you receive will be up to 35% less than it would be if you waited until what the Social Security Administration deems Full Retirement Age (FRA).
+You can apply for benefits at age 62, but the benefit you receive will be up to 30% less than it would be if you waited until what the Social Security Administration deems “full retirement age” (FRA).

-Electing to receive benefits before your FRA can reduce the benefits if you decide to keep working.
-For every $2 you earn above a specific threshold, which in 2018 is $17,040, you lose $1 in benefits.
+Electing to receive benefits before your FRA can reduce your benefits if you decide to keep working.
+For every $2 you earn above a specific threshold, which is $17,640 in 2019, you lose $1 in benefits.
 Unless you really need the money, consider waiting to apply.
-And if you can afford it, put off applying until age 70 when your benefit will be about 32% higher than it would be at Full Retirement Age.1
+And if you can afford it, put off applying until age 70 when your benefit will be about 32% higher than it would be at FRA.1

 It’s important to understand the options available to help protect the assets you’ve spent a lifetime accumulating.